Girls’ Day at the State House

 -

-A panel of youth-focused activists, organizers, and advocates from different issues areas join the participants to share their own experiences with social change.
+This week includes a panel of youth-focused advocates and organizers from different issues areas.
+They share their own experiences with social change and connecting with their communities.

 -